Houston Academy for International Studies: Admissions

 To be accepted at HAIS, potential students must submit completed applications along with supporting documentation, which are submitted to a general lottery drawing.

 School uniforms

 As of the 2017 And 2018 school year there will be no uniform policy but the students will still have to follow the HISD school dress code.

 Curriculum

 In preparation for university and possible careers in international business, students are required to complete two service-learning projects, four years of foreign language study, and the curriculum required by the Texas Scholars program.
 To graduate, they must also complete a 180-hour, internationally focused internship.

 Students in grades 11 and 12 will be able to earn both high-school and college credit by taking HCC classes.
 The Academy also provides students with the opportunity to participate in international programs such as Model United Nations.

 Demographics

-As of 2006, 95% of the students were racial and ethnic minorities.
-75% of the school's ninth grade class were low income students.
+As of 2022, 93.4% of the students were racial and ethnic minorities and 68% were low income students.

+The demographics for the 2021 - 2022 school year are listed below.